Homointerface planar Josephson junction based on inverse proximity effect: RESULTS AND DISCUSSION

-A bilayer device S1, Al(31)/V$_5$S$_8$(10), is illustrated in the inset of \rfig{f1}a.
+The bilayer device S1, Al(31)/V$_5$S$_8$(10), is illustrated in the inset of \rfig{f1}(a).
 The number in the parenthesis denotes the thickness in nanometer.
-The superconducting transition temperature $T_{\mathrm{cs}}$ of a 31 nm Al film on the $\mathrm{SiO_2}$ substrate, defined by the midpoint of the resistance transition, is 0.72 K. Surprisingly, S1 remains in the normal state down to 0.28 K. Not even a slight depression of the resistance was observed, indicating that the superconductivity of 31 nm Al was completely destroyed by 10 nm V$_5$S$_8$.
-To get an idea of the strength of the IPE, we fabricated more bilayer devices, in which the thickness of the Al film is varied, while maintaining the same $\mathrm{V}_5 \mathrm{S}_8$ thickness as in S1.
-As shown in \rfig{f1}b, superconductivity gradually recovers with increasing Al thickness.
-When the Al film is 96 nm, superconductivity is fully restored.
+The superconducting transition temperature of a 31 nm Al film on the SiO$_2$ substrate, defined by the midpoint of the resistance transition, is 0.72 K. The critical temperature is relatively low.
+This could be due to a relatively low crystalline quality, or even possible residue of vanadium compounds, introduced in the chemical vapor deposition growth that have magnetic local moments.
+Nevertheless, this will not affect the following analysis.
+Surprisingly, S1 remains in the normal state down to 0.28 K. Not even a slight depression of the resistance was observed, indicating that 31 nm Al is driven into a resistive state by 10 nm V$_5$S$_8$.
+In contrast, superconductor films on many other layered transition metal dichalcogenides stay in the superconducting state\cite{Wu2019,Lyu2018Oct,Huang2018Jul,Luepke2020May,Trainer2020Mar,Ghatak2018}.
+To get an idea of the strength of the IPE, we fabricated more bilayer devices, in which the thickness of the Al film is varied, while maintaining the same V$_5$S$_8$ thickness as in device S1.
+As shown in \rfig{f1}(b), the superconducting transition temperature of bilayer $T_{\mathrm{c}}$ gradually recovers to $T_{\mathrm{cs}}$ with increasing Al thickness.
+Here, $T_{\mathrm{cs}}$ is the critical temperature of the Al layer on $\mathrm{SiO_2}$ that was deposited along with the bilayer.
+When the Al film is 96 nm, $T_{\mathrm{c}}$ is equal to $T_{\mathrm{cs}}$.
 We compare our experimental data with the classical theory describing the proximity effect in the S/N bilayer\cite{Werthamer1963,Hauser1964,Nagel1994}.
-The detailed calculation can be found in the Supplementary Material.
-As shown in \rfig{f1}c, the experimental data are well below the theoretical calculation, suggesting the IPE induced by $\mathrm{V}_5 \mathrm{S}_8$ on the Al film is too strong to be explained by the classical theory of the S/N proximity system.
+The detailed calculation can be found in the supplementary material.
+As shown in \rfig{f1}(c), the experimental data are below the theoretical calculation.
+Apparently, the IPE induced by V$_5$S$_8$ on the Al film is unexpectedly strong.